msander1983/MarkdownPluginRelease/README.md

-# MarkdownPluginRelease
-The Markdown Plugin for MadCap Flare
+# The Markdown Plugin for MadCap Flare